Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 S2438In Committee

-Comprehensive unmanned aerial systems regulation bill for Massachusetts.
+Proposed legislation addressing unmanned aerial systems regulation in Massachusetts.

 Last action: April 1, 2026